Rules of the Show

 - Intending Exhibitors are requested to peruse the rules carefully and not enter exhibits unless they are prepared

-- Entries for general exhibits close on Wednesday 14th August 2019.
+- Entries for general exhibits close on Wednesday the 17th of August 2022.

 - The acceptance of an entry fee by the society will not be regarded as an admission that the exhibit is eligible to compete or receive an award.